Empress Farah Pahlavi (Diba)

 Farah pursued her interests in social work, the emancipation of women, sport and art but this time as Shahbanoo of Iran.
 Most of her time was devoted to the promotion of social welfare and culture, and she was patron of 24 educational, health, cultural and charity organizations.
 In addition to supervising the work of these organizations in Tehran, she paid visits to even the remote parts of Iran to obtain first-hand knowledge of the life of farmers and ordinary people.
 Apart from accompanying her husband the Shahanshah on official visits abroad, the Shahbanoo has also paid a number of official and semi-official visits to foreign countries in Europe, America, Africa and Asia.

-Shahbanoo Farah's deep interest and personal involvement in the arts have been largely responsible for Iran's cultural many cultural movements and her frequent visits to art exhibitions and performances gave fresh incentive to all Iranian artistic activities.
+Shahbanoo Farah's deep interest and personal involvement in the arts have been largely responsible for Iran's many cultural movements and her frequent visits to art exhibitions and performances gave fresh incentive to all Iranian artistic activities.
 She supported young Iranian artists through her personal endeavors, and was a driving force behind a number of specialized art museums and other projects to preserve and publicize ancient and traditional art and architecture.

 Should the name of the Shahbanoo remain tied to only two spheres of action in Iran, it would certainly be the one of culture and that of the emancipation of women.
 During her reign, women played an increasingly important role in public life.
 Parliament deputies, senators, ministers, ambassador, lawyers, judges etc., women were in all high national and local instances and occupied important positions in all areas of the administration.
-The emancipation of women as well as the economic and social reforms which took place deeply modified the structures of Iranian society.

 She gave birth to four children: Reza II on October 31, 1960; Farahnaz on March 12, 1963; Alireza on April 28, 1966 and Leila on March 27, 1970.